 To finish telling Him my worries and cares.

 Brings me crashing down to my knees.

-My mirror breaking into a million shards,
+My mirror in a million shards,

-No longer reflecting a life full of peace.
+No longer reflecting my peace.

 I pencil God in when I’m concerned,

 And control no longer seems mine.